 Well Natural in Catherine Street is a good place to buy healthy and organic staples such as flour, cereals, condiments and chilled foods, as well as finding vegan/gluten free alternatives.
 You can order online for click and collect or for delivery.

 Zero Waste is a new phenomenon in Salisbury, and a very welcome addition.
 Blueberry Den offer staples such as household cleaning products, food and more.
-You can order online and receive deliveries to your front door where they will refill existing containers, or you can go to their refill stations and refill your bottles yourself.
+You can order online and receive deliveries to your front door where they will refill existing containers, or you can go to their shop in Winchester Street and refill your bottles yourself.

 For beer lovers, try Dark Revolution who brew beer in Salisbury.
 You can collect direct from the brewery, you can get same day shipping or if you want delivery on a Friday, they deliver within the local area on an Eco bike.